yeddulavamshi/weather-app/README.md

 ## 💡 How It Works

-1.The user enters a city or location in the search input.
+1. The user enters a city or location in the search input.

-2.The app fetches real-time weather data from a weather API.
+2. The app fetches real-time weather data from a weather API.

-3.Weather details such as temperature, location, date & time, and conditions are displayed.
+3. Weather details such as temperature, location, date & time, and conditions are displayed.

-4.Additional data like humidity, wind speed, and pressure are shown instantly.
+4. Additional data like humidity, wind speed, and pressure are shown instantly.

-5.UI updates dynamically without page reload.
+5. UI updates dynamically without page reload.

 ---